-In this article, we’ll explain why it’s better to defrost hamburgers for cooking, but also how to grill them from frozen if you have to.
+In this article, we’ll explain why it’s better to defrost hamburgers for cooking, but also how to grill frozen burgers if you have to.

 Now that we’ve settled that debate — in my mind, at any rate — let’s move on to another.
 Is it ok to grill hamburgers from frozen?